Disk formatting: Low-level formatting of floppy disks

 Linux supports a variety of sector sizes, and DOS and Windows support a large-record-size DMF-formatted floppy format.

+After establishing the structure of tracks, a formatter also needs to fill the entire floppy and look for bad sectors.
+Traditionally, the physical sectors were initialized with a fill value of 0xF6 as per the INT 1Eh's Disk Parameter Table (DPT) during format on IBM compatible machines.
+This value is also used on the Atari Portfolio.
+CP/M 8-inch floppies typically came pre-formatted with a value of 0xE5, and by way of Digital Research this value was also used on Atari ST and some Amstrad formatted floppies.
+Amstrad otherwise used 0xF4 as a fill value.

 Low-level formatting (LLF) of hard disks

 Hard disk drives prior to the 1990s typically had a separate disk controller that defined how data was encoded on the media.
 With the media, the drive and/or the controller possibly procured from separate vendors, users were often able to perform low-level formatting.
 Separate procurement also had the potential of incompatibility between the separate components such that the subsystem would not reliably store data.

-User instigated low-level formatting (LLF) of hard disk drives was common for minicomputer and personal computer systems until the 1990s.
+User-instigated low-level formatting (LLF) of hard disk drives was common for minicomputer and personal computer systems until the 1990s.
 IBM and other mainframe system vendors typically supplied their hard disk drives (or media in the case of removable media HDDs) with a low-level format.
 Typically this involved subdividing each track on the disk into one or more blocks which would contain the user data and associated control information.
 Different computers used different block sizes and IBM notably used variable block sizes but the popularity of the IBM PC caused the industry to adopt a standard of 512 user data bytes per block by the middle 1980s.

 Depending upon the system, low-level formatting was generally done by an operating system utility.
 IBM compatible PCs used the BIOS, which is invoked using the MS-DOS debug program, to transfer control to a routine hidden at different addresses in different BIOSes.